MIT-LCP/mimic-website/content/mimictables/procedures_icd.md

 # Important considerations

 * The ICD codes are generated for billing purposes at the end of the hospital stay.
-* In MIMIC-III v1.0, only ICD-9 codes are used for recording procedures.
+* ICD codes are recorded for all patient hospitalizations in MIMIC-III.

 # Table columns